falcosecurity/falco-website/content/en/blog/falco-0-38-0/index.md

 ### Prometheus Metrics support 🔥

 If you have been following Falco development, you probably know we are constantly improving support for metrics that tell you how the Falco engine is doing.
-We now have introduced [Prometheus support](/docs/metrics/falco-metrics/#prometheus-support) so you can better integrate Falco with your existing performance monitoring infrastructure.
+We now have introduced [Prometheus support](/docs/metrics/falco-metrics/#prometheus-support) so you can better integrate Falco with your existing performance monitoring infrastructure, and paves the way for the community to create an official Grafana dashboard that can be integrated in our charts.

 ### Plugin API improvements ⚙️